flian/hova/README.md

 hova need do:

 1. list all entity type
-2. once select one entity class, can auto list all entity obejects
+2. once select one entity class, can auto list all entity objects
 3. can create a new/modify entity object, modify its literal properties.
 4. can choose many2one/one2one related entity object
 5. can add related entity object to one2many list/set/map
-6. can search by entity propeties with auto reminder select e.g.
+6. can search by entity propeties with auto reminder selector e.g.
-  entity User{int:id,string:name,int age,User:wife,Address[]: addresses}
+  entity User{int:id,string:name,int age,User:wife,Address:home,Address[]: addresses}
   entiy  Address{String country,String address}

- while user try to search a User, first user can select properties. for example customer select user, then next select box will popup {id,name,age,wife}
+ while user try to search a User, first user can selector properties. for example customer select user, then next select box will popup {id,name,age,wife}
-  choose id, as id is inteter, next select box will popup {>,<,=}
+  choose id, as id is inteter, next select box will popup {>,<,= etc}
   choose name, as name is String, next select box will popup {contains,start with,is,not,endwith etc}
-  choose wife, as wife is another entity, next select box will popup another {User} search.
+  choose wife, as wife is another entity, next select box will popup another {User} search. choose home, as home is another entity, next select box will popup {Adress} search